pennupgrade/couverture/README.md

 - [Itch.io](https://pennupgrade.itch.io/catanks)
 - [Github](https://github.com/pennupgrade/couverture/releases)

+## Features
+- 6 Campaign Mode levels
+- 50 Arcade-style Classic Mode levels
+- 2 Characters with special abilities
+- 12 Achievements to unlock (with achievement support on the Steam release and the Itch.io/Github release!)
+- Multiple save slots

 ## Licensing
 Licensing for this repository is [REUSE](reuse.software) compliant.
-License information is either in the header of a file (for most script files) or in REUSE.toml
+License information for each file is either in the header of the file (for most scripts) or in REUSE.toml

 ### Open Source
 Almost all content in this repository is licensed under an open source license.